filipe-silva/FireflyIII.Net/generated/docs/AutocompleteApi.md

             try
             {
                 // Returns all transactions, complemented with their ID, of the user returned in a basic auto-complete array.
+This endpoint is DEPRECATED and I suggest you DO NOT use it.
                 List<AutocompleteTransactionID> result = apiInstance.GetTransactionsIDAC(query, limit);
                 Debug.WriteLine(result);
             }